fabienDaou/dataiku/README.md

 BountyHunter has a ForeignKey constraint on Scenario:Id.
 ```

 **For simplicity**, this is an in-memory relational database, so if you restart the webapp, you will lose your scenarios.
 Because I used a well known ORM (EntityFramework), it is easy to use a different relational database.
-Likewise, another type of storage could be used (NoSql (I considered MongoDb to store scenario but found it faster to use the in memory db)).
+Likewise, another type of storage could easily be used (NoSql (I considered MongoDb to store scenario but found it faster to use the in memory db)) as business logic does not depend on data access constraints.
 However, having a different storage for scenarios prevent me from creating relations between the routes and the planets of the bounty hunters which could lead to invalid scenarios being accepted (scenario with an unknown planet).
 I added validation for this, but in a context of a team or simply the addition of a bug in the validation it could lead to corrupt data (unit tests help here to have some guarantee).

 ## Best odds algorithm